-We have identified a ten-hectare plot of land (shown above) on the east bank of the Omo River, downstream from Dus Village and adjacent to Lumale Camp.
+We have identified a ten-hectare plot of land (shown above) on the east bank of the Omo River, downstream from Dus Village and adjacent to Lale's Camp.

-FUNDING REQUIRED US\$100,000

-We plan to establish a solar powered sustainable irrigation system for the area for the benefit of local communities, in establishing the community farm and as a means of supplying Lumale camp with fresh produce and water.
-80% of the land is put towards community farming, with 20% for Lumale Camp.
+INITIAL FUNDING REQUIRED US\$100,000 FUNDING SECURED \$60,000 FUNDING STILL NEEDED \$40,000 We are in the process of establishing a solar powered sustainable irrigation system for the area for the benefit of local communities, in establishing the community farm and as a means of supplying Lale's camp with fresh produce and water.
+80% of the land is put towards community farming, with 20% for Lale's Camp.